ys1998/wirespace/README.md

 - Authentication: A unique key is generated for each file/folder shared, which is to be entered once, following which the entire session is authenticated for the client.
 Needless to say, no client can work without the key.
-- Access hierarchy: There are types of access levels:ReadandRead/Write.
+- Access hierarchy: There are types of access levels:`Read` and `Read/Write`.
 In the former, no write access is allowed.
 - Local editing: The software allows clients to collaboratively edit files shared, given that write access is allowed